gassraphael/AlphaPEM/docs/index.md

 - V1.0 - 2024.09.05 - This version of AlphaPEM corresponds to the one developed during Raphaël Gass's PhD from 2021 to 2024.

+# Work in progress

+- The polarization curves from the EH-31 fuel cells, provided by default, are no longer calibrated due to recent modifications made to the equations.
+A calibration of the indeterminate parameters will be performed in the future to correct this issue.

 # Related publications

 The detailed model description and simulation results can be found in the following articles and thesis.